-When you visit a host computer for the very first time, your viewer needs to determine the optimum video and mouse settings for that particular computer.
-The button will remind you to click it by flashing red when a new computer screen is encountered.
+The button will remind you to click it by flashing red when a new analogue computer screen is encountered that requires calibration.
 Performing this step is important because it can help to decrease unnecessary video information being sent across the link, thus improving overall performance.